Fart Lover Supreme - Donald Rump - E-Book

 Still, Murray wouldn’t be denied.

-“Forget about it.
-Get away while you still can...”
+“Forget about her.
+Get away while you can...”
 Meyer crawled through the door on his elbows and palms, unable to move his legs.

 Kimberly caught sight of the stalker crawling through the door and stepped over to the register.
-“Make me the biggest bean burrito you can.”
+“Make me the biggest bean burrito you can build.”
 She forked over all forty dollars that she’d swindled out of the establishment.

 Quickly the Taco Bell staff complied, for who wanted to be on the wrong end of that Howitzer of a derriere?

 “So what do you say, babe?”
-Kimmy strutted into the hospital room, red stilettos and a killer dress that rode up her long legs.
+Kimmy strutted into the hospital room and slammed the door shut, red stilettos and a killer dress that rode up her long legs.

 Once again Murray found himself alone with her one afternoon.
 He wanted to scream, but it hurt just to breathe.
 Still, she was just as cute as he remembered, and with her outstretched hand perhaps they could be friends, after all.
 “Sure, why not?”
 He leaned forward as best he could.